vitdebacco/ktor-kodein-exposed/README.md

 dependency injection.
 The ultimate goal is to incorporate a similar sample service into [cautious-engine](https://github.com/vitdebacco/cautious-engine) to test the performance of various frameworks.

+This project was initialized with IntelliJ's Ktor plugin.

 ### Build and Run
 1. `docker-compose up`
 2. `./gradlew run`